tiru18324/tiru18324/README.md

 - 👋 Hi, I’m vineetha
-- 👀 I’m interested in developing web applications
+- 👀 I’m interested in data analytics and data visualization, Statistical analysis
-- 🌱 I’m currently learning EEE
+-

 <!---
 tiru18324/tiru18324 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.